Gingham Gardens

 Garden Makeover - the ugly before #2.

 Here’s another angle of the mess.
 Along with the house and yard came several diseased trees.
 This quadruple trunk ash tree was cut down, along with several others.
 Word to the wise, if you’re house shopping always look at the health of trees in the yard too.
-We still have a few large maple trees that need to be taken down.
+We still have a few large ash trees that need to be taken down.
 It’s sad to lose big trees and it’s also very expensive.

 Garden Makeover - the weed pit before picture.